bwetherfield/bwetherfield.github.io/_posts/2014-3-3-Hello-World.md

 {%gist b2b396905e467c7d365f52980838a9ca %}

 Next we iterate over our score and populate our dataframe with the collected rows.
-As I learned in [this stack overflow answer](https://stackoverflow.com/a/47979665), dataframes can be constructed substantially faster from a list of dictionaries than from sequential append operations.
+As demonstrated in [this stack overflow answer](https://stackoverflow.com/a/47979665), dataframes can be constructed substantially faster from a list of dictionaries than from sequential append operations.

 {%gist 1368700b66b02ae19557fbf14e22505d %}

 _I made use of a couple great music21 funcionalities above.
 The `flat` attribute of `Stream` is a version of the object without any nesting.
 By calling `stripTies()`, a much more complex function, we combine notes that are tied into a single longer note with the combined duration of the tied notes (whether or not the resulting note can actually be represented in notation that way)._